envoyproxy/learnenvoy/_articles/routing-basics.md

 ### Cluster

-A cluster is a group upstream hosts that accept traffic from Envoy.
+A cluster is a group of similar upstream hosts that accept traffic from Envoy.
+Clusters allow for load balancing of homogenous service sets, and better infrastructure resiliency.
 Clusters are configured either via static definitions, or by using the cluster discovery service (CDS).

 ### Listener

 A listener is a named network location (e.g., port, unix domain socket, etc.) that can accept connections from  downstream clients.
 Envoy exposes one or more listeners.
 Listener configuration can be declared statically in the bootstrap config, or dynamically via the listener discovery service (LDS).

 ## Defining Routes